2 - The First Paycheck

 6. Five Common Early-Career Financial Mistakes

-Analysis paralysis — Waiting too long to start due to fear of making the wrong choice.
+→ Waiting too long to start saving due to overthinking the ideal market conditions.

 📌 Why Trust This Guide